mykolamyronenko/AsteroidShooter/README.md

 3. Click the left mouse button to shoot lasers.

-4. Destroy meteors to increase your score.
-The score is displayed at the bottom of the screen.
+4. Destroy asteroids to increase your score.
+The score is displayed at the top-left corner of the screen.

 5. Avoid collisions with meteors.
 If a meteor hits the spaceship, the game will end.